-In addition to the governance efforts set forth above, environmental and social considerations are integral to Avid's business across the globe as evidenced by how our company operates daily.
 We view effective management of environmental and social matters as fundamental to our long-term success.
 We are making continuous progress in these efforts and additionally have an employee-driven corporate social responsibility initiative to supplement these efforts.
-Many of our customers feel equally strongly about ESG efforts and are increasingly demanding that suppliers, such as Avid, have comprehensive ESG policies in place; so we believe that for us dedication to ESG efforts is integral to our long-term market position.
+Many of our customers feel equally strongly about ESG efforts and are increasingly demanding that suppliers, such as Avid, have comprehensive ESG policies in place.
+We believe that dedication to ESG efforts is integral to our long-term market position.